 Curse of the Pharaoh is for 6 to 19 guests (plus the host), and costs from £20.00.

-It's 1914 and as war is declared in Europe the Captain of an Atlantic luxury cruise liner is murdered in front of the passengers and crew.
+It is 1914 and as war is declared in Europe the Captain of an Atlantic luxury cruise liner is murdered in front of the passengers and crew.

-All at Sea is for 16 to 33 guests (plus the host), and costs £30.00.
+Murder at Sea is for 17 to 33 guests (plus the host), and costs £30.00.

 Venture into the heart of the Dark Continent in this 1939 murder mystery party set in Africa.

 Death on the Gambia follows a tramp riverboat as it sails along the River Gambia in Africa.
 Aboard are a curious mixture of passengers - a big game hunter, a missionary, a doctor, a journalist, an archaeologist - and a hint of dark magic.

 Click here to learn more about Death on the Gambia.

 Here's my suggested quick route through the site: